nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/intro.md

 library(ggplot2)
 ```

 Now you have successfully loaded the necessary R packages.
+Let's complete and exercise

+### Exercise

 === "Challenge"